MartinHelmut/number-generator/README.md

 ### Generate hash

 The `murmurHash` functions implements the [MurmurHash2 algorithm][mur] in JavaScript.
-It takes an string and generates a non-cryptographic hash number as unsigned integer.
+It takes a string and generates a non-cryptographic hash number as unsigned integer.

 The simplest way to use it is by passing a string to generate the hash number.
 The default seed is `0`.